 Label producers such as flexographic shops or other print shops are familiar with presses that cost hundreds of thousands of dollars, or in some cases, upwards of a million dollars, and require a skilled operator to run the press.
 The average salary for an entry-level flexo press operator in the United States is $30,000 according to simplyhired.com.
 Add those together and one must generate hundreds of dollars in margin every hour to be profitable.

 Contrast that with the entry-level, Memjet™-powered L801 Color Label Printer (less than $10,000) that can print over 10,000 (4″×6″) pre-cut labels per hour (at less than $0.04 per label).
-It’s clearly much more efficient to do your short-run label printing in house.
+It’s clearly much more efficient to invest in an in-house short-run label printer.
 Since flexo companies are so used to requiring skilled operators, they may ask, “who will run this machine?”
 The answer is simple: it can be run by an administrative worker with very little training.

 If flexo shops are looking for an in-line, end-to-end digital solution, the Afinia DLP-2100 Digital Label Press might be more fitting.
 For the DLP-2100, to set up the machine, you will need someone who can load the label stock into the printer and feed it into the finisher, and who can load laminate and feed the liner (if you use “low noise”) to the take-up reel.
 They will also need to load the rotary die, do a test run, attach the matrix to the take-up reel, set the slitters, and load the finished labels on the take-up reel.
-All in all, it’s a fairly simple process to use a rapid-run printer and bring your short-run label printing in house, and it’s one that can likely be carried out by a current employee who is running a flexographic press.
+All in all, it’s a fairly simple process to use a rapid-run printer and bring your short-run label jobs in-house.
+Best of all, you won’t need to hire any specialized staff to operate your equipment.

 Related Case Studies